-The software Simapro (rel.
-9.5.0.0, 2023) has been used for the analysis [Pré Consultants, 2018].
+The LCA analyses are performed in this thesis with the software Simapro (rel.
+9.5.0.0, 2023) [Pre Consultants, 2018].

-The impact framework adopted was the Environmental Footprint (EF) method 3.0.
-The method, supported by SimaPro database, includes a number of adaptations, making it compatible with the data libraries provided in SimaPro.
+The impact framework adopted in the analyses is the Environmental Footprint (EF) method 3.0, originated by an initiative of the European Commission.
+The method, supported by SimaPro database, includes a number of adaptations, which make the EF method 3.0 implemented compatible with the data libraries provided in SimaPro.